JuliuszZiomek/juliuszziomek.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the University of Oxford, supervised by [prof. Michael A. Osborne](https://www.robots.ox.ac.uk/~mosb/) and [prof. Yee Whye Teh](https://www.stats.ox.ac.uk/~teh/).
+I am a PhD student at the University of Oxford, supervised by [prof. M. A. Osborne](https://www.robots.ox.ac.uk/~mosb/) and [prof. Yee Whye Teh](https://www.stats.ox.ac.uk/~teh/).
 My studies are funded by EPSRC and the Oxford-Ashton Memorial Scholarship.
 My research interests include Bayesian Optimisation and Robust Machine Learning.
 Have a look at [My research](https://juliuszziomek.github.io/bo/) subpage for more information.
 In 2024 I worked as an intern at [Sakana.ai](https://sakana.ai/) under the supervision of [Llion Jones](https://scholar.google.com/citations?user=_3_P5VwAAAAJ&hl=en&oi=ao), one of the creators of the transformer architecture.